 The bladder wall is increasingly recognised as a more complex tissue than merely detrusor smooth muscle and in recent years the primary focus on muscle physiology has broadened to other cellular layers such as the urothelium and the underlying lamina propria (itself a complex of blood vessels, afferent nerves, interstitial cells and an extracellular matrix).
 Again, other regions of the urinary tract have been relatively neglected and it remains to be shown if extrapolation of understanding from the bladder is possible.
 The bladder urothelium was always considered merely as a ‘tight’ epithelium to prevent urine leaking through to bladder wall tissues, but a small degree of solute transport was always recognised.
 An important step forward was the finding by Douglas Ferguson that bladder wall distension was associated with ATP release, attributed to the urothelium.
 Thus, the urothelium was also recognised as a sensory transducer monitoring bladder filling.
 The subsequent 20 years have filled in many of the gaps between bladder wall distension and its translation to frequency-dependent afferent activity.
 A recent concept, pioneered by Lori Birder, is that the urothelium and lamina propria act as an integrated structure, a sensory web, that regulates the gain of filling sensations and also can impact directly on detrusor function.
 It recognises the importance of interaction between different bladder wall tissues and provides a substrate to understand the pathophysiology of both filling and voiding dysfunctions.
 This novel conceptual approach should also shed greater light on the modes of action of current and future drug therapies.
 For example, antimuscarinic agents and botulinum toxin when introduced were both assumed to reduce overactive bladder activity by suppressing detrusor function, but there is ample evidence they also suppress lower urinary tract sensory transduction.
 Such a complex interacting system would benefit from development of mathematical simulations that integrate experimental data to model normal and pathological outputs.

 The future offers many more opportunities to build on the fundamental knowledge thus far gathered to understand better the pathogenesis of clinical conditions associated with the urinary tract; two neglected examples will suffice.
 A substantial number of children are born with impaired development of the lower urinary tract.
 Although surgical correction techniques have improved greatly, poor urinary tract function, of unknown aetiology, persists in a significant proportion.
 Secondly, urinary tract stones or encrustations of stents continue to manifest with significant morbidity.
-The introduction of successful management tools, such as lithotripsy to remove existing stones, can removed a focus on research into the physical chemistry of urine that results in stone formation.
+The introduction of successful management tools, such as lithotripsy to remove existing stones, has removed a focus on research into the physical chemistry of urine that results in stone formation.

 It may be anticipated that our understanding of urinary tract dysfunction will continue to progress on the basis of what has been developed over the current lifetime of ICS.